pablogd-hashi/hashistack-gcp/README.md

 # HashiCorp Enterprise Stack on Google Cloud Platform

+## Overview

 A production-ready deployment of HashiCorp Consul Enterprise and Nomad Enterprise on Google Cloud Platform with monitoring, security, and enterprise features.
 This repository provides infrastructure-as-code for deploying a complete HashiCorp stack ONLY for demo purposes.
-Do not do deploy this in Production
+Do not deploy this in Production.

-## What This Repository Deploys
+### What This Repository Deploys

 This repository creates a complete HashiCorp enterprise ecosystem on GCP including: